Learner Driver Program

 What is the Learner Driver Program?

 This program aims to help new drivers gain more experience and become skilled and safer drivers.
-Learner drivers are supported by skilled volunteers who hold an unrestricted driver licence and access to an automatic vehicle in which they can achieve the required practice hours.
+Learner drivers are supported by skilled volunteers who hold an unrestricted driver licence and access to an automatic vehicle (2021 Mazda 2 and has 5 star ANCAP safety rating and has automatic transmission) in which they can achieve the required practice hours.

 To practice in this program the computer based Driver Knowledge Test (DKT) must be passed before obtaining a learner licence.
 The program helps learner drivers to complete 120 hours minimum driving practice (including 20 hours of night driving) before the driving test is taken for a Provisional Licence.